THE GRACE OF JESUS CHRIST

 His sovereignty never nullifies the glories of his name.

-And his sovereignty doesn’t nullify the throne of Grace from which he is seated and from where he governs.
+And his sovereignty doesn’t nullify the throne of Grace on which he is seated.

 Conclusion